 - Capitalize nationality, race, language, and religion when used as nouns or adjectives.
-(Examples: Spanish, French, Protestant, Jewish, etc.)
+(Spanish, French, Protestant, Jewish, etc.)

-- Capitalize names for sections of the country: the East, the South, & the Northwest.
-Do not capitalize directions: Go east on Jefferson Street and south on Broadway.
+- Capitalize names for sections of the country (the East, the South, the Northwest).

 Don’t capitalize subjects unless they are languages.